Archer: Boo-hoo, show me! Show me where it says that! Take your time. I'm hourly.

 The Zeta Project: When Zeta and Ro took refuge within a "No-Tech" village, the Agents couldn't go there without a court order.
 As Bennet went to the nearest town to get one, he told the other Agents to keep watching and not to set foot inside the village.
 Agent West then took a flying module to enter the village without setting foot inside it.
 To his misfortune, the villagers had catapults and rocks to defend themselves.

-In one of the 1990s Secret Squirrel cartoons, Secret is told to stop a rampaging panda without hurting it, as it was an endangered species.
+One of the 90's revival segments on 2 Stupid Dogs had Secret told to stop a rampaging panda without hurting it, as it was an endangered species.
 Secret's solution: Become his "bodyguard" and play a game of "Stop Hitting Yourself" with him.

 Max uses this a couple times to aid his friend PJ.
 PJ's father disallowed him from playing with any of the toys in his room so Max, feeling sorry for him, looked for a way to get PJ to be able to play with his toy tank.
 Unfortunately, basically every ground in existence was expressly forbidden.
 Max eventually asked about the walls and ceiling, and the two played with the tank there using suction cups.
 In another episode, PJ's father said he wasn't allowed to move the VCR, but Max noticed he didn't say they couldn't plug into it.